 Types of hedge accounting

-Price change fluctuations, foreign exchange rate fluctuations and inflation can cause too much volatility in accounting that is offset by hedge accounting.
+Price fluctuations, foreign exchange rate changes, and inflation can all cause volatility that hedge accounting helps offset.

-There are different types of hedge accounting but they all serve to minimize instability or volatility.
+There are several types of hedge accounting, but they all serve to minimise instability or volatility.

-Floating interest rates can also be volatile and cause too many changes in accounting unless swapped for a fixed rate.
-Since the floating interest rate is a variable component that could cause losses on investments, it may be swapped for a fixed rate to stay more stable.
-Fair value hedges make it easier to compute and record the investment related values on the balance sheet despite the fluctuating interest rate.
+Floating interest rates can be volatile and cause frequent accounting changes unless swapped for a fixed rate.
+Since a floating rate could cause losses on investments, businesses often swap it for a fixed rate to stay more stable.
+Fair value hedges make it easier to record investment-related values on the balance sheet despite fluctuating interest rates.

-It is hedge that is used to keep cash flows more stable when dealing with volatility in foreign currency exchange rates.
-There are many GAAP rules and restrictions that must be complied with when using this hedge.
-Foreign currency debt and futures contracts can also be included in the net investment hedge.
+A net investment hedge keeps cash flows more stable when dealing with volatility in foreign currency exchange rates.
+It comes with many GAAP rules and restrictions that businesses must follow, and can include foreign currency debt and futures contracts.

 Why do businesses use hedge accounting?

-The accounting department would list this future foreign exchange transaction as an accounts receivable hedge on the balance sheet.
-This is the estimated cost of the foreign exchange purchase.
-It will show the person viewing the report how the entire financial picture would change if the value of that transaction changes over time.
-If hedging were not used it would not be possible for this procedure to be accounted for in standard accounting practices.
+The accounting department lists this future foreign exchange transaction as a hedge on the balance sheet, at the estimated cost of the purchase.
+This shows report readers how the financial picture would change if the transaction's value shifts over time.
+Without hedging, standard accounting practices couldn't account for this kind of transaction.

 Making hedge accounting entries

-Profits and losses get recorded separately in traditional accounting practices.
-But in hedge accounting, the security and its hedge are recorded as one entry.
-Manually computing hedge accounts needs an accountant who is expert in using them and summarizing them for the balance sheet and other reports.
-However, accounting software makes it easier to use and implement hedge accounts at multiple levels and departments in the company.
+Computing hedge accounts manually requires an accountant who is an expert at summarising them for the balance sheet and other reports.
+Accounting software makes it easier to implement hedge accounts across multiple departments and levels in the company.

 How does hedge accounting work?